maebex/My-Emulator/README.md

 This is a simplistic implementation of an ARMv6 processor in C.

+## Assumptions/Limitations
+- Currently, only a Main stack is used.

 ## Components

 ### Emulator
 This component contains everything related to the boot process of the system.
 This includes initializing the emulator, loading the emulated program, initializing PC and SP, configuring Flags and cPU state as well as starting program execution by entering the emulator main loop.
 Additionally, this component implements a bunch of API functions that wrap around functions implemented in other components, i.e. only functions defined in this component should be used to interact with the emulator.
+Furthermore, this component implements a CPU clock **TODO** to mimic the temporal behavior of the instruction pipeline.

 ### CPU
 This component contains everything related to the state of the CPU.
 This is reflected by the state of the register file.
 It implements a multitude of register access functions, as well as access functions for dedicated register fields

 ### Memory
 This component contains everything related to memory management.